cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/episodes/01-introduction.md

 ## Ready to go?
 The 3/4 of this lesson is done entirely in the browser.

-However, [Episode 4: What is in the data files?](https://cms-opendata-workshop.github.io/workshopwhepp-lesson-dataset-scouting/04-what-is-in-the-data/index.html), requires the use of a running CMSSW environment in the CMS open data Docker container.
-Make sure you have completed the [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshopwhepp-lesson-docker/) if your operating system can run the CMSSW container.
+However, [Episode 4: How to access metadata on the command line?](https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-dataset-scouting/04-cli-through-cernopendata-client.html), requires the use of a command-line tool.
+It is available as a Docker container or it can be installed with `pip`.
+Make sure you have completed the [Docker pre-exercise](https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-docker/) and have docker installed..
 ::::::